boilinlinz/OgreKeys/README.md

 Layer1 is activated using the capslock key, it's launched as soon as the Main controller runs.
 It's labeled "Navigation" as seen in the tooltip.
 The remaps are:
 - Space key as CTRL key
 - IJKL for arrow keys, U, and O for pageup/dn
 - ESDF to control mouse movement, hold shift to slow down movement.
 W and R for left or right click.
-Hold W or R for...well, hold.
+Hold W or R to enable mouse drag mode which holds down the mouse button.
+Press the key again to disengage.
 It's possible to change the time that it takes for AHK to detect that it's a long press by modifying longpress_duration in Layer1.
--  "/" + arrow keys (IJKL) to navigate the "desktops" in windows. / + tab for alt+tab alternative
+-  "/" + arrow keys (IJKL) to navigate the "desktops" in Windows. "/" + tab for alt+tab alternative (questionable position? please suggest some alternatives :) )

 ## Known Issues